Exp8bits/PwnTheBugs/HTML_Injection/HTML_Injection.md

 ---

-## How to Prevent This as a Developer?
+## How to prevent this as a developer?

 - **In PHP:** Use `htmlspecialchars()` to encode user input.
 - **In JavaScript:** Use sanitization libraries like `DOMPurify`.